-January 18, Day 8: Departures for Home.
-Transfers to the airport will be provided for departures at any time today.
+January 9, Day 8: Departures for Home.
+For participants not continuing to Undiscovered Eastern Colombia: Birding Secrets of the White Sands of Inírida, transfers to the airport will be provided for departures at any time today.

-NOTES ABOUT THIS TOUR: Until recently, Colombia was rarely visited by birders.
+NOTES ABOUT THIS TOUR: Until a few years ago, Colombia was rarely visited by birders.
 Tourism infrastructure has been limited but is developing rapidly and accommodations are generally comfortable and the food is good.
-The transfer from Yopal to Juan Solito is about six hours each way.
+The transfer from Yopal to Juan Solito is about six hours each way and half of it is on a dirt road.
 Be prepared for walking short distances, mostly on even terrain.
-The ecolodge has ten rooms, all with private bath (no heated water).
+The ecolodge has eight rooms, all with private bath (no heated water).
 The traditional structure of the building with palm roof is designed to keep it cool, and there is no air conditioning.
 Wi-Fi is available around the dining room at Juan Solito; however, it is unreliable.